wighawag/fuzd/docs/guide/getting-started/index.md

 This package provide a mechanism by which a remote-account can be controlled by a local account.
 Used by the fuzd-executor to perform paid tx.

-### atomikv

-a basic facade to let fuzd be independent of

 ## FUZD platforms

 FUZD can run on any platform that support javascript.
 FUZD aims to provide basic setup for some